How to Become a Horse Trainer: Pros Speak Out

 “Public trainers are being paid to school and advance the horses in training, so ethically, a trainer can’t mount up very inexperienced people, because the horse won’t progress due to the rider’s inexperience.
 It is unethical to use a client horse for the purpose of advancing a student.”

 Joe breeds and raises horses and he came up with the idea of using his own horses for an inexperienced apprenticeship program.
-While Joe’s apprentices don’t need to be skilled riders, the must be able to catch, halter, bridle and saddle a horse and able to ride comfortably without fear of falling off.
+While Joe’s apprentices don’t need to be skilled riders, the must be able to catch, halter, bridle and saddle a horse, and ride comfortably without fear of falling off.

 “As long as I don’t have to tie them on with a seatbelt, I can teach them the rest from the basics of how to use your legs to how to start a colt.
 This is for the less-experienced riders who want a 24/7, hands-on approach to learning,” Joe says.
 “To fit with young people’s finances, they sign up for 30-day increments and are welcome to come and go as their finances require.”